 In the above picture, the VLOOKUP function searches for a match of value in B10 within the range B5:C7.
 B5:C7 is the table array argument here.

-3 Methods to Create a Table Array in Excel
+Create a Table Array in Excel: 3 Methods

 To demonstrate the examples, we’ll use the following dataset that represents some salespersons’ sales in two consecutive years.